 To protect yourself against certain cookies, you can download add-ons for browsers, access private browsing modes for on your browser, or use anonymity browsers.

 3. Ignore Suspicious E-mails

-Therefore, these spam mails should always be ignored and deleted.
-Some of these e-mails will still send but will eventually give up if you don’t reply.
+Therefore, these spam emails should always be ignored and deleted.
+Some of these emails will still send but will eventually give up if you don’t reply.
 Otherwise, report them instead.

 4. Access Confidential Accounts Privately

 Aside from social media accounts, accounts like online banking and/or payment accounts should never be accessed in internet cafes, others’ gadgets, or even on other networks.
-Other devices such as computer in internet cafes might contain key loggers – software to detect everything you type.
-Some networks tend to send data to third party networks.
-Its operators can hijack your internet traffic and send clickable ads, or even viruses in your device to steal info.
+Other devices such as a computer in internet cafes might contain key loggers – software to detect everything you type.
+Some networks tend to send data to third-party networks.
+Its operators can hijack your internet traffic and send clickable ads, or even viruses on your device to steal info.

-Just don’t log in your confidential accounts in public or on a different device.
-However, if emergency arises or if you’re using a friend’s device, do so.
+Just don’t login your confidential accounts in public or on a different device.
+However, if an emergency arises or if you’re using a friend’s device, do so.

 5. Password Strength is Important